alyashour/alyashour/README.md

 I'm a Software Engineering student at Western University.
 I'm also founder and president of WE Autopilot club.
 Check us out on [our org page](https://github.com/WE-Autopilot).

-- 🔭 I’m currently working on RocketSim
+- 🔭 I’m currently working on Planning and Control of a self-driving car called AP1.
-- 🌱 I’m currently learning C, ROS2, Machine Learning, and OpenGL
+- 🌱 I’m currently learning Go, C, ROS2, and OpenGL.

-Check out my website here: [alyashour.dev](https://www.alyashour.dev)
+Check out my website here: [alyashour.com](https://www.alyashour.com)

 ## 💻 Software Skills, Technologies, & Tools 🛠️